 Ten years after receiving the Tdap, your child will be an adult and should receive the Td shot.
 The Td shot provides protection against tetanus and diphtheria.

-Adults who were never vaccinated or who didn’t follow the complete set of vaccinations as a child should receive a Tdap shot followed by two doses of Td at varying intervals.
+Adults who were never vaccinated or who didn’t follow the complete set of vaccinations as a child should receive a Tdap shot followed by the Td booster dose 10 years later,

 If you don’t know if you’ve been vaccinated, you may need a series of shots.